EnterpriseDB/barman/doc/manual/42-server-commands.en.md

 ## `backup`

-The `backup` command takes a full backup (_base backup_) of a given server.
+The `backup` command takes a full backup (_base backup_) of the given servers.
 It has several options that let you override the corresponding configuration parameter for the new backup.
 For more information, consult the manual page.